 An Unfortunate Emperor

-Here is the first of the promised Otto IV posts in honour of the 800 year anniversary of his coronation as Holy German Emperor.
+Here is the first of the posts about Otto IV in honour of the 800 year anniversary of his coronation as Holy German Emperor.

 Some pictures of the Harzburg where Otto died in 1218 will illustrate this post - I took them last fall.
 The Harzburg is a hilltop castle, one of the few that could have competed with the Norman whoppers once.
 Today not much is left, but a few featuers have been reconstruced to give an impression of its former splendour.